Skip to main content

 With initial professional development (IPD) requirements established in the law, ICPAC is responsible for their implementation as well as for administering, training and monitoring of the continuing professional development (CPD) program.

-ICPAC reports in its SMO Action Plan that it established an ongoing process to review the requirements of the revised IES and determine whether its IPD and CPD requirements comply with those of the revised IES.
+ICPAC reports in its SMO Action Plan that it established an ongoing process to review the requirements of the IES and determine whether its IPD and CPD requirements comply with those of the revised IES.
 ICPAC reports that the revision of the requirements of its CPD scheme to align with IES 8 were completed by December 2016.

-ICPAC reports that it uses email and the institute’s quarterly magazine and website to ensure that members and other stakeholders are informed of any updated or revised standards.
+ICPAC reports that it communicates to members and other stakeholders about any updated or revised standards.
 ICPAC collaborates with the Association of Chartered Certified Accountants (ACCA), its partner in the joint examination scheme, to ensure that the examination and CPD syllabi incorporate new and revised international accounting, auditing, internal control, and ethical standards.
 ICPAC members are subject to a mandatory CPD program which entails 40 hours of relevant CPD annually.
 Members are required to make an annual declaration of their CPD fulfillment.
 In 2023, ICPAC established a separate checklist on IES 8 for audit practitioners for specific areas of training required and has been working on educating members on the importance of quality of the CPD courses (i.e., relevance to their position) and not just quantity.
-The annual CPD Declaration was also revised in 2022 and further in 2023 to incorporate relevant declaration option for ICPAC Members who are practitioners and/or appointed compliance officers in an ICPAC regulated entity.
+The annual CPD Declaration was also revised in 2022 and further in 2023 to incorporate relevant declaration options for ICPAC Members who are practitioners and/or appointed compliance officers in an ICPAC regulated entity.
+ICPAC delivers a wide range of courses and training opportunities to its members.

 Current Status: Sustain